- June 8, 2014Published:

 Incorporate unit testing

-- Establish unit test standards, develop a strategy for adding unit tests to existing applications, select the unit test type, establish the code coverage target
+- Establish unit test standards, develop a strategy for adding unit tests to existing applications, select the unit test type, establish the code coverage target, use shims and stubs to isolate your application

 - Develop maintainable code; define coding standards; define application architecture; define configuration management process and tooling, including source control tree, branching strategy, solution structure, source control/check-in policy; manage multiple repositories using Git; use architecture, model, and design tools; use quality and diagnostic tools